REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Methods

-The primary methods for data collection include teleoperation in a simulator and the rollout of heuristic planners, both leveraging $\pi_{\text{loco\_manip}}$ for whole-body control.
-Because teleoperation is costly, we augment $50$ teleoperated trajectories with heuristic planner rollouts, expanding the dataset to $1000$ trajectories.
-These heuristic planners are designed for each task via stage-conditioned behavior transitions.
-To ensure broad coverage of scenarios, we randomize both the initial object configurations and the robot’s initial states during data collection.
+The primary methods for data collection include teleoperation and the rollout of heuristic planners, both leveraging $\pi_{\text{loco\_manip}}$ for loco-manipulation in a simulator.
+These heuristic planners are designed for each task via stage-conditioned behavior transitions, whose intermediate waypoints are parameterized based on observed object poses.
+Teleoperation and heuristic rollouts play complementary roles: teleoperation captures recovery behaviors but is costly and low-throughput because humanoid loco-manipulation requires whole-body coordination, whereas heuristic planners scale data collection at the cost of behavioral novelty.
+Considering this trade-off, we augment $50$ teleoperated trajectories with heuristic planner rollouts, expanding the dataset to $1000$ trajectories; the teleoperated trajectories define the core behavioral modes, including recovery responses, and heuristic rollouts augment coverage.
+To ensure broad coverage of scenarios, we randomize both the initial object configurations and the robot’s initial states during data collection; additional data diversity arises from locomotion drifting, which randomizes torso pose and manipulation timing.
 We collect only successful trajectories, each containing state-action pairs.
 The observed states include the robot's hand and foot poses in the body frame, the gripper state, and object information.
 The action specifies the desired hand poses, gripper state, and a base-velocity command.
 We use a velocity-to-footstep planner to convert the velocity command into a sequence of footstep commands.

+Another choice of command interface is a pair of global hand poses.
+Although they are low-dimensional, they under-specify whole-body motion in a kinematically redundant humanoid and can yield undesirable torso configurations~\cite{nai2026humi}.
+Our interface instead combines hand-pose commands with a lower-body command, similar to OmniH2O and SONIC~\cite{he2024omnih2o,luo2025sonic}; this disambiguates locomotion from hand pose tracking and preserves explicit foothold control on rough terrain.